Measures to Insure Fair Handling of Transactions

 1. Bylaw on Related Party Transactions

-When ADR acquires/disposes assets from related parties, procedures are required in accordance with the Asset Manager's bylaws.
+When ADR acquires/disposes assets from related parties, the transaction must go through the following authorization procedures set forth in the bylaw.

-Please also refer to the "Flow of Decision-Making for Asset Acquisition and Disposal."
+(Please refer to the diagram "Flow of Decision-Making for Asset Acquisition and Disposal”)

-- a． Related parties defined under Article 15-(2)-1 of the Investment Trust Law
+- a． Related parties defined under Article 15-(2)-1 of the Act on Investment Trusts and Investment Corporations

 - b． Directors/Officers of the asset managing company and all its shareholders with voting rights.

 - c． SPCs that are majority held by persons stated under a. and b. and thus may have significant influence on the company.